inf112-v19/LwjglApplicationConfiguration/README.md

 you want to use.
 After choosing a skin, click on the map that is to the right of the black vertical line to place a flag.
 After placing all three flags the game should start with your chosen skin and flag locations.

+Pressing 'T' instead of choosing skin and flag locations should start the game with the preset values.
 ## Known bugs
 - Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.